 Learning from others’ experience

 “I realised I would love to learn from her experience.
 As a CEO you are always up against challenges – and particularly so if you are ambitious and constantly pushing the boundaries.
-We face challenges at TLA around taking the business international, getting the right culture, systems, objectives, organisation and management chart, and so on – all challenges that Joanna had faced too, and overcome.”
+We face challenges at TLA around taking the business internationally, getting the right culture, systems, objectives, organisation and management chart, and so on – all challenges that Joanna had faced too, and overcome.”

 Establishing trust

-Anton and Joanna tested out the “soft match” made by Be the Business in an initial mutual fact-finding session.
-They clicked immediately.
+We clicked immediately.
 “We quickly established we were similar in terms of ambition, resilience, and our commitment to learn and develop and exploit the potential of our respective businesses,” remembered Anton.
 “The clear alignment of values helps to generate the mutual respect and trust that is key to a strong mentoring relationship.”

 After the first session, the pair conducted fortnightly Microsoft Teams sessions, which, after a few weeks, became monthly.